-The letters’ SAP EPC’ reference Energy Performance Certification issued in accordance with SAP methodology and employing SAP software.
+The letters’ SAP EPC’ reference Energy Performance Certification issued in accordance with SAP calculations for new building methodology and employing SAP software.
 Such certification is issued by an ‘On-Construction Domestic Energy Assessor.’

 Assessors derive part of their results from architectural drawings, together with construction, ventilation, and heating information.